kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0420 License to operate a launch site.md

 [Link to an extension of the above amendment published at 86 FR 13448, Mar.
 9, 2021.](https://www.ecfr.gov/cgi-bin/text-idx?SID=118669af145d82937a3dbf10342edd94&mc=true&node=20210309y1.1)

-\(a\) *General.* A licensee shall develop and implement a launch site accident investigation plan that contains the licensee's procedures for reporting, responding to, and investigating launch site accidents, as defined by §420.5, and for cooperating with federal officials in case of a launch accident.
-The launch site accident investigation plan must be signed by an individual authorized to sign and certify the application in accordance with §413.7(c) of this chapter.
+\(a\) *General.* A licensee shall develop and implement a launch site accident investigation plan that contains the licensee's procedures for reporting, responding to, and investigating launch site accidents, as defined by [[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.5   Definitions.|§420.5]], and for cooperating with federal officials in case of a launch accident.
+The launch site accident investigation plan must be signed by an individual authorized to sign and certify the application in accordance with [[Volume 4/C Licensing/0413 License application procedures.md#§413.7   Application.|§413.7]](c) of this chapter.

 \(b\) *Reporting requirements.* A launch site accident investigation plan shall provide for—